Ivan-Sergeyev/mrf-map/srmp-rust/README.md

 ## Implemented features

+[v] CFNs
+    - support for unary, binary, and higher-order terms
+    - implementation stores all terms and an undirected hypergraph
+    - can save and load in UAI format
+[v] Relaxations
+    - "Minimal edges" (aka factor graph)
 [v] Binary CSPs
     - constraints are stored in a custom compressed bool tables (replaces `Vec<Vec<bool>>`, stores data linearly, stores bools in bits instead of bytes)
     - binary constraints are stored in a custom jagged table (replaces `Vec<Vec<...>>`, stores data linearly, represents non-existent constraints as `Option::None`)
     - arc consistency propagation via AC3
-[v] CFNs
-    - currently only unary and pairwise terms are supported
-    - implementation stores `Vec`'s of unary and pairwise terms and an undirected graph (`petgraph` module)
-    - can generate
-    - can save and load in UAI format
 [ ] Algorithms
     - options struct, interface for algorithms via a trait